danielprasetyo7952/danielprasetyo7952/README.md

 <!--  About Me  -->
   <h1>👋 Hello, こんにちは</h1>
   <p>
-    My name is Daniel Budi Prasetyo, an Undergraduate from Sanata Dharma University and Machine Learning Enthusiast
+    My name is Daniel Budi Prasetyo, an Fresh Graduate from Sanata Dharma University and Machine Learning Enthusiast.
+Other than machine learning I also have some skill and experience in Web Development using Laravel and .Net Framework.
   </p>

   <br><br>